 Curious to know what happens to your skin when you don’t wear makeup?
 We sent one beauty editor on a mission to find out.

 Some women can’t live without their mascara wand, classic YSL red lipstick, and winged eyeliner — but, I’m not one of those women.
 Don’t get me wrong, I love playing with makeup — it’s half the reason why I chose to be a beauty editor — but, I don’t necessarily love wearing it (unless we’re talking about this second skin foundation) day in and day out.
-That being said, I do wear it day in and day out… which got me thinking, do I love wearing makeup more than I think I do?
+That being said, I do wear it everyday, which got me thinking, do I love wearing makeup more than I think I do?
 In hindsight, the answer is yes — but, more on that later.
-Upon realizing that I don’t have to wear makeup if I don’t want to, I decided to cut makeup out of my life (and my beauty routine) for a week to see what would happen.
+Upon realizing that I don’t have to wear makeup if I don’t want to, I decided to cut makeup out of my beauty routine for a week to see what would happen.